mamure/DIS-Project/README.md

 pip install -r requirements.txt
 ```

-* Make sure that your Postgres Server is configurated as following:
+* Make sure that your Postgres Server is configurated as following and turned on:

 | host      | port |